-The fresh-water system consists of potable water storage, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure sensing switch and is located inside the console head compartment.
-It is on the port side below the sink.
+The fresh water system consists of potable water storage, distribution lines and a distribution pump.
+The pump is equipped with an automatic pressure sensing switch and is located beneath the forward deck access hatch.
 An in-line strainer is located on the pump and protects the system from debris.
-The tank is filled through a deck fill plate located in the aft port corner of the cockpit.
+The tank is filled through a deck fill plate located on the starboard side, mid-ship gunnel.
 The fill plate is marked WATER.